johnny9/bonanza-mine/README.md

-# bzm — Bonanza Mine command library
+# bzm — Bonanza Mine protocol library

-Portable C11 helpers for encoding/decoding Bonanza Mine (bzm) ASIC commands over a 9‑bit UART transport.
+Portable C17 protocol library for the Bonanza Mine (bzm) protocol over a 9‑bit UART transport.
 The library is platform‑agnostic and re‑usable on host Linux/macOS and embedded platforms (e.g., ESP32, STM32) via a small transport abstraction you implement.

 - Platforms: Linux, macOS (tested via CMake).
 Embedded toolchains supported by compiling `include/` + `src/` directly into firmware and providing a transport.